 Risk Factors for Fractures

-Before scheduling a surgery, it is important that surgeons look into the patient’s medical history including risk factors for broken bones.
+Before scheduling surgery, it is important that surgeons look into the patient’s medical history including risk factors for broken bones.
 When it comes to risk factors for fractures, age and gender are the biggest factors.
 Women are more likely to sustain fractures than men.
 This is because women’s bones are generally smaller and less dense than men’s bones.
-Additionally women lose bone density than men as they age because of the loss of estrogen at menopause.
+Additionally, women lose bone density more than men as they age because of the loss of estrogen at menopause.

 Here are some of the other common risk factors that increase patients’ chances of a fracture, which must be considered before surgery:

 Smoking: It is well established that smoking is a risk factor for bone fractures because of its impact on hormone levels.
 Women who smoke generally go through menopause at an earlier age.
-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, smoking was said to be risk factor for bone loss.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, smoking was said to be a risk factor for bone loss.

 Alcohol use: Drinking alcohol in excess could influence bone mass and structure.
 Chronic heavy drinking during a person’s early years can compromise bone quality and may increase the risk of bone loss, and potential fractures.

 Steroid use: Corticosteroids are used to treat a variety of health conditions such as inflammation, rheumatoid arthritis, bowel disease, and chronic obstructive pulmonary disease or COPD.
 But the need to use them at increased doses to ease other conditions could cause bone loss.
 These unwanted side effects depend on the dose of the medication.
 Because steroids hinder the formation of bone, curtail calcium absorption, and increase the loss of calcium through urine, they lead to rapid bone loss.